shaunikm/EasyDB/README.md

 ## Easy DB
 This simple and easy-to-use library comes with a few important functions to start storing data easier!
-It might seem complicated to use at first, but it will be very easy to use after learning all the functions in the library.
+It comes loaded with functions to read, write, and delete data.
+This doesn't require too much setup, but it still requires some user input and data to setup tables.
+Tables are made in JSON (JavaScript Object Notation), so they are very easy to read.

 ## Dependencies

 - Python 3.8 or above
-- The os module in Python (usually a built-in Python library)
-- The json module in Python (usually a built-in Python library)

 ## Docs